-I have entitled this article verbatim from a family law client who contacted our office with this exact question.
+I have titled this article verbatim from a family law client who contacted our office with this exact question.
 In fact, if I was a betting person, I would bet that I am asked this question a handful of times per week.

 The sad reality is that often children of separated parents fall victim to the constant conflict and battles that engulf parents during a separation.
 It can be difficult, and I sympathize with people going through a separation, to see the forest for the trees — or in other words or see the bigger picture in stressful circumstances.
 The bigger picture in most cases is that your children being deprived of a meaningful relationship with one parent is not always in their best interests.